philip928lin/HydroCNHS/docs/_build/html/_sources/installation.rst.txt

    python setup.py install

-Note if users would like to obtain the latest version (beta version), they should download the a package from the `HydroCNHS GitHub respository <https://github.com/philip928lin/HydroCNHS>`_ and install it manually.
+Note if users would like to obtain the latest version (beta version), they can download the a package from the `HydroCNHS GitHub respository <https://github.com/philip928lin/HydroCNHS>`_ and install it manually.